 As Predictive analytics can forecast the behavior of consumers, it can also be utilized to know if the leads can be converted to customers.
 Essentially, predictive lead scoring can be used to predict which lead attributes matter most.
 Based on it, the sales members can prioritize the leads that match the criteria, which can increase the conversion ratio.
 Moreover, the technology could even detect if the existing customers would purchase an add-on service.
 Using it as a cue, the sales team can approach them, which can double the average revenue expected from these accounts.

 Using predictive analytics, the sales team can also accurately foretell the future actions of the prospects, their reactions to outreach, and their intentions to make the purchase.
 By enabling the sales personnel to prioritize the leads in an objective way, predictive scoring can eliminate the manual and mundane work associated with sales.
-By automating the process, it will no longer matter whether the qualifying lead characteristics have been weighted accurately and adequately.
+Automating the process will no longer matter whether the qualifying lead characteristics have been weighted accurately and adequately.
 In short, predictive analytics can minimize the doubts about the lead qualification process as well as the time and resources spent on chasing non-convertible leads.